Crash Recovery

 Debugging

 Section titled “Debugging”Your server’s output (stdout/stderr) is captured during testing and viewable with clstr logs.
-The KILLED and STARTED markers show exactly when the crash and restart occurred:
+The [KILL] and [START] events show exactly when the crash and restart occurred: